supermerger/signal-notes/posts/.trash/social media.md

 I am honestly exhausted by the very idea of social media.
 I read somewhere about marketing being like oil in food.
 If you can see it dripping off, then you have used too much.

-Is it possible for me to find a way to post on social media that doesn't drive me cra
+Is it possible for me to find a way to post on social media that doesn't drive me crazy

-There is nothing really wrong with this.
-In a lot of people there is a need for both validation and autonomy.
-Like many [[tension]]s

 Explicitly the purpose of this blog is to create [artefacts](artefacts.md) that generate attention and reputation for me.
 It's an attempt to post in a way that does not drive me crazy.
 It was never the people on social media that drove me crazy, it was the platforms.